 Local Execution

-You can use GraphQL Mesh as a completely type-safe SDK in your existing TypeScript project, or for programmatically executing queries.
+You can use GraphQL Mesh Compose + Hive Gateway as a type-safe SDK in an existing TypeScript project, or execute operations programmatically without standing up an HTTP server.

 export const composeConfig = defineConfig({